c-cube/ocaml-gnuplot/README.md

 Ocaml-Gnuplot provides a simple interface to [Gnuplot](http://www.gnuplot.info) from [OCaml](http://www.ocaml.org).
 The API supports only 2D graphs and was inspired by [FnuPlot](https://github.com/fsprojects/FnuPlot).

 This is a fork of https://bitbucket.org/ogu/gnuplot-ocaml/ .
+Changes mainly include API changes that are friendlier with `module Gp = Gnuplot` (as opposed to `open Gnuplot`), moving to `dune` for the build, and removing Core as a dependency.

 ## Installation